 I give lower down about crafting a good submission still applies.
 For more information about

 Warning: Read their terms and conditions carefully before using Business Express.

 Note that you can still submit non-commercial sites to Yahoo for free as long as you don't

-and perhaps a little more attention to your submission.
+you is a faster decision, and perhaps a little more attention to your submission.
 But if a free

 Also, if you submit properly, don't get in, and you're absolutely sure that your site